kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/probes.md

 rm /tmp/healthy
 ```

-Within 20 seconds, the Terminal will become disconnectd because the container is deleted.
+Within 20 seconds, the Terminal will become disconnected because the container is deleted.
 Go back to the Component view, and you will see the number of Restarts increase from 0 to 1.

 By restarting the pod, the "problem" of the missing /tmp/healthy is fixed, as the file is created by the startup command.
 This demonstrates the purpose of the livenessProbe: triggering automatic restarts in an attempt to fix problematic pods.